The ACT and SAT: Which Test Is Right for You?

 Should I Take the ACT or SAT?

 To determine whether you should take the ACT or SAT, think about your strengths and test-taking style.
-The SAT emphasizes critical thinking and problem-solving with a stronger focus on evidence-based reading and math.
+The SAT emphasizes critical thinking and problem-solving, focusing more on evidence-based reading and math.
 The ACT is faster-paced, with straightforward questions and a science section.
 Consider taking practice tests to decide which suits you best.
+If you’re weighing your options, it can also help to remember that college isn’t for everyone, and there are other paths worth exploring.

 The Takeaway

 Both the SAT and ACT are standardized tests designed to gauge a student’s readiness for college.
-One test is not inherently easier than the other and both are accepted at a wide array of colleges and universities.
-Taking a timed practice test can be one of the best ways to roughly estimate your score.
+One test is not inherently easier than the other, and both are accepted at a wide array of colleges and universities.
+Taking a timed practice test can be one of the best ways to get an estimate of your potential score.

 Paying for college is another important step in preparing for college.
 Students may consider using a combination of grants, scholarships, and student loans.